-Unlike many comparable expeditions, this trip is devoted entirely to the pursuit of photography.
 From the moment you arrive at your hotel in Punta Arenas until your final departure, everything will be provided for you.
 Our goal is to be at the right place, at the right time, offering you an incredible photography experience.
 We will also have a team of world-class guides and expedition leaders.
-Ken, Katrin, and Kevin will be available at any time to help you maximize your photographic opportunities.
-Onshore, on the boat or in the zodiac we’ll help you see and capture the beauty that will be all around us.
-Back on the ship, we will help you with post-processing, editing, and getting the most from the images you capture.
+Kevin will be available at any time to help you maximize your photographic opportunities.
+Onshore, on the boat or in the zodiac he’ll help you see and capture the beauty that will be all around us.
+Back on the ship, he will help you with post-processing, editing, and getting the most from the images you capture.

 We’ll enjoy our meals together talking about our adventures of the day as well as photographic topics.
 Learning never stops and neither does the opportunities to shoot great photos and make new friends.

 Set foot on the seventh continent and add a new destination to your travel list.
 You will bring home indelible memories, while tales of your adventurous journey will arouse the curiosity and admiration of your friends and family.
 In the austral summer, large numbers of penguins, whales, seals, and seabirds congregate along the Antarctic Peninsula to feed and reproduce.
 Unconcerned by your presence, these animals will provide endless inspiration for your photographs.